Background

 Teaching, writing, presentations & speaking engagements

-I have been complimented on original curriculum and leading interesting classes and presentations.
-For example:
+I have been complimented on original curriculum and leading interesting classes and presentations, though I’ve stopped preparing any curriculum as I’m focused on leigislation.
+Still, as example:

 • For presentation, Dr. Diane Testa asked me to join her and another to present in Wilbraham, because she saw me present in Amherst and thought I did well.
 On that note, I’d like to clear the record:

 • Wanting to be helpful, I assisted with writing and sending press releases, but unfortunately arrived late like a ghost walking after a c.
 6 hour drive that day to and from Boston.
 I remain concerned that the audience didn’t realize when I joined that I was invited.
-I kept trying to hint or say something, but Diane seemed to be unaware of my concern and Cece, who was also present, seemed to start talking as I attempted although she did give me a hug when I discussed my personal concerns.
+I kept trying to hint or say something, but Diane seemed to be unaware and Cece, who was also present, seemed to start talking each time I attempted.
 I mention that I was invited so as to correct the record since the audience might not have known.
-I wanted very much to connect with the 50+ persons in attendance, but wasn’t able to get a copy of the email list for myself despite living nearby and having shared that I wished to connect on an working ordinance draft with the audience — at the time in 2017 there wasn’t an ordinance templates.
+I wanted very much to connect with the 50+ persons in attendance, but wasn’t able to get a copy of the email list for myself despite living nearby and having shared that I wished to connect on an working ordinance draft with the audience — at the time in 2017 there wasn’t an ordinance template at all and I was engaged people across the nation on ordinance solutions.
 Cece was very concerned about the privacy of audience members and felt she could not share that list.
-When I insisted and called over Diane, Cece insisted she could only mention my interest and could not share the list.
-To address my concerns and Diane’s, she did BCC: a long email with a brief mention, but I never heard from anyone.
-I prefer to collaborate and share ideas, and was very disappointed not to have made contact with any of the people in that packed room.
+When I insisted and called over Diane, Cece stated she could only mention my interest so as to protect privacy.
+To address my concerns and Diane’s, she did BCC a page-long long email with a brief mention near bottom, but I never heard from anyone and can’t imagine anyone would bother reading the email to the end as it didn’t even have paragraphing.
+I prefer to working in supportive groups, collaborate and share ideas, and was extremely disappointed.
 I hope people in Wilbraham understand that I was invited by Diane.

-• Although commended for being engaging, I have a variable stutter which appears or worsens when stressed or in stressful environments and lately I’m frequently stressed from using my time to work hard.
+• Although commended for being engaging, I have a variable stutter which appears or worsens when stressed or in stressful environments and lately I’m frequently stressed from using my time to work hard instead of sit in the sun.
 I can only give presentations and teach given the right setting, time, and notice to allow time to recuperate.

 Informal Recommendations

-I received a sweet email in 2022, which I want to remember – I have some fond memories of teaching and some students like this, plus an ego boost is always needed:
+I received an email in 2022, which I want to remember – I have some good memories of teaching and some students like this, plus an ego boost is always needed:

 ‘I remember distinctly liking your class because it wasn’t as rigid as other English classes I had.
 You had us do this cool project where we had to record ourselves like a radio station.
 Hahaha.
 I think I used Nine Inch Nails on mine.
 It’s a shame you stopped teaching, but I can totally understand the reasons.
 Good teachers rarely go far when faced with a state mandated test and guidelines.
 But I’m super glad to hear about your legislative work.
 I feel like that may be a good fit for someone with your understanding temperament.’

-Also, I’m closing an online shop of my teaching materials, but thought I’d include some screenshots of feedback since there were only 10 written responses and my ego loves seeing up votes:
+Also, I’m closing an online shop of my teaching materials when I get to it, but thought I’d include some screenshots of feedback since there were only 10 written responses and my ego loves seeing up votes:

 Of 10 votes, most are rated 5.0, excepting a 4.5 for two ratings for an 15+ year-old PPT on African literature and for one rating of Biblical vocabulary, resulting in a 4.8 average.